akarlinsky/world_mortality/README.md

 We do not use Taiwan data from STMF because the monthly data (see below) is more frequently updated.

-United States data from 2017 onwards are replaced with CDC 'predictions' that account for underreporting in recent weeks (see below).
+United States data from 2017 onward are replaced with CDC 'predictions' that account for underreporting in recent weeks (see below).

 For some European countries, STMF sometimes has more up-to-date (and backward revised) data than Eurostat, as it culls data from countries' NSOs.
 For each data point that exists in both datasets, we take the maximum between them as the final data.